aerogear-attic/aerogear-js-cookbook/wow_pipeline/README.md

 This will pull down the dependent javascript/css files, such as jquery, into the project.

+_Note:  Notice that we are not using the whole AeroGear.js library, but just the Pipeline part.
+Certain "Components" of AeroGear are also available on bower_

 Since we are making cross domain requests,  this example can't run from a file, but instead needs to run on a server.

 One option is to run a python 'SimpleHTTPServer'